Izzygit/vesc_pkg/tnt/README.md

     * New parameters allow for frequency and voltage (volume) adjustment for high current and high duty tones
     * Beeper is now replaced with FOC play tones with the following alerts implemented
       * Duty cycle within 10% of tiltback duty cycle- fast triple beep, ascending pitch
-      * High Voltage - slow triple beep, ascending pitch
+      * High voltage - slow triple beep, ascending pitch
       * Low voltage - slow triple beep, descending pitch
       * High motor temp - slow triple beep, single pitch
       * High fet temp - slow triple beep, single pitch
-      * New features fet/motor temp recovery activates when 10 degrees below tiltback temperature after activating high temp- fast triple beep, ascending pitch
+      * New feature fet/motor temp recovery, when 10 degrees below tiltback temperature- fast triple beep, ascending pitch
-      * New features Mid Voltage Warnings provides additional voltage thresholds (i.e. 50% and 25%) for alerts - slow triple beep, descending pitch
+      * New features Mid/Low Range Warnings - slow triple beep, descending pitch
       * Footpad disengaged above 2000 ERPM - continuous single pitch
-      * On write configuration - fast triple beep, single pitch
+      * On write configuration - fast triple beep, single pitch (only when idle)
-      * After 35 minutes idle the beeper will engage every minute for the next 15 minutes - slow double beep, single pitch
+      * Idle beeper after 35 minutes for next 15 minutes - slow double beep, single pitch
+      * New feature charged alert - slow double beep, single pitch
     * New parameter to adjust beeper volume.
     * Added more Last Beep Reasons to AppUI to identify the new beep features.
   * _Fixes/Improvements_
+    * Continued code refactoring
     * Added a list of end conditions to AppUI for Surge and Traction Control debugs.
     * Added a timer to AppUI to show the last time Traction Control Braking was used.
     * Increased ERPM required to engage idle brake to 10.

 ### 1.3
 * **Version 1.3 parameters are not compatible with v1.2 and will be set to default.
 Screenshot your tunes to save.**